mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 <figcaption>Ratios of major artwork types in the Rijksmuseum's online database.</figcaption>
 </figure>

-[cleaned]: As I mentioned earlier, the collection data I count here has been stripped of artworks that lack either a date or an Iconclass tag.

 Printed artworks (woodcuts, engravings, etchings, lithographs, and the like) *vastly* outnumber works of any other format.
 Paintings clock in at less than 1% of the Rijksmuseum's online collection.[^cleaned] This should not be too surprising.